-BCC’s vision is that young adults with intellectual disabilities and their families are included and valued as members of their communities, and have access to the same opportunities as their non-disabled community members.
+BCC’s vision is that children and young adults with intellectual disabilities and their families are included and valued as members of their communities, and have access to the same opportunities as their non-disabled community members.

-As a ministry of ELCT-ND, BCC’s mission is to provide vocational training, therapy, health care, and education to children and youth with intellectual disabilities to support them living independently.
+As a ministry of the Evangelical Lutheran Church in Tanzania, Northern Diocese (ELCT-ND), BCC’s mission is to provide vocational training, therapy, health care, and education to children and youth with intellectual disabilities to support them living independently.
 BCC also supports children and youth with intellectual disabilities through providing economic empowerment to their families and raising awareness of disability in the community to reduce stigma.

-- MOSAIC organization from the United States of America as funding and programmatic
+- MOSAIC International from the United States of America, founding and core partner.

 - Community Action for People with Disability in Africa (CAPDA) from Australia